open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-memory-profiling/README.md

 # Abstract

-The OTel eBPF profiler today provides on-CPU and [off-CPU profiling](http://design-docs/00001-off-cpu-profiling).
-One remaining axis for understanding application performance is memory: what drives memory growth, and which call stacks are responsible for it?
-This document proposes adding **memory profiling** to the profiler as an opt-in feature, attached via USDT (User Statically-Defined Tracepoints) probes that target processes emit on sampled allocations (and, optionally, on the matching frees).

-Memory use is contributed to by various mechanisms - code segments, memory mapped files, the stack, and the heap.
-This proposal focuses on tracking heap allocations, but should provide a robust foundation on which additional memory profiling capabilities can later be built.
-It is made up of two complementary mechanisms:

-1. Allocation profiling - sampling a statistically representative subset of all allocations made in a program
-2. Live heap profiling - extends allocation profiling by tracking the corresponding `free`s of all the allocations, allowing the profiler to emit a representation of live memory over time

-Efficient memory profiling requires cooperation from the target process.
-Unlike CPU profiling, where the profiler can sample execution from outside the process, allocation profiling needs a cheap in-process decision about which allocations are worth reporting.
-The target process therefore provides a small sampling mechanism that emits [USDT](https://www.polarsignals.com/blog/posts/2025/12/10/usdt-deep-dive) events only for a statistically representative subset of allocations, and optionally for the matching frees.
-The eBPF profiler treats that mechanism as an implementation detail behind a stable, discoverable USDT contract: it discovers the probes at runtime, attaches eBPF uprobes, reuses the existing stack unwinding pipeline, and exports the resulting samples as OTLP profiles while keeping memory telemetry within the profiler's overall export budget.
+This document proposes adding memory profiling to the OTel eBPF profiler as an opt-in feature.
+Target processes emit USDT probes on sampled heap allocations (and optionally on the matching frees); the profiler discovers these probes, attaches per-PID uprobes, reuses the existing native unwinder, and exports the results as standard OTLP profiles.
+Two complementary modes are proposed: allocation profiling (which call stacks are allocating) and live heap profiling (which allocations are still alive), gated by separate flags.

 # Introduction

 ## Problem

 The eBPF profiler already covers two axes of application performance: when threads are on CPU and when they are blocked off CPU, but does not yet give us insight into how memory is being allocated and used (or even leaked!).

+Process memory is driven by many mechanisms - code segments, memory-mapped files, the stack, and the heap - but heap allocations are both the most dynamic and the least visible today, so they are the focus of this proposal.

 Existing per-runtime memory profilers (the JVM, the Go runtime, CPython's `tracemalloc`) only cover *managed* heap.
 They miss native allocations made directly by the application or, more importantly, by libraries called over the FFI - which for languages like Python is often where a lot of memory cost actually lives.
 Coarse OS metrics like RSS tell you *that* memory grew, never *who* grew it.